LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 ## Feedback

-This is just my opinion.
+Remember, this opinionated recommendations are focused on Java developers about what they could do in 2018.
+It does not necessarily apply to other professionals.

 What do you think?
 Am I missing something?

 Let me know in the comments!